-Everbrite Protective Coating for architectural metal or metal that does not get a lot of use like window frames, weather vanes or cupolas or ProtectaClear for use in marine environments or for use on the metals that get a lot of use - like railings, sinks, counter tops or jewelry.
+Everbrite Protective Coating for architectural metal or metal that does not get a lot of use like window frames, weather vanes, copper roofs or cupolas or ProtectaClear for use on the metals that get a lot of use - like railings, sinks, counter tops or jewelry.

 An Applicator.
 You can use a clear-coat applicator, a natural bristled brush, high density foam rollers or brushes, or a pad made from clean, dry, lint-free white cloth approximately 1-2 foot square.
 White polyester cloth works great and are lint-free.
 Make sure that it is white so the color of the shirt does not go onto the surface being coated.
 The coating can be sprayed on with HVLP or airless sprayers with fine finish tips.

 Application pan.
 A paint pan or the throwaway aluminum cake pans work well.
 Use metal or glass (not plastic), the solvent in the coating can melt plastic containers.